razisamuely/MoonActive/README.md

 Towards the end of this `README.md` file, I will provide a detailed list of some additional steps that must be taken in future research.

-# Tas1 - Income prediction
+# Task 1 - Income prediction

 ### Final results